tigredonorte/eslint-plugin-test-flakiness/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of eslint-plugin-test-flakiness seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

-### Please do NOT:
+### Please do NOT

 - Open a public GitHub issue for security vulnerabilities
 - Post about the vulnerability on social media

-### Please DO:
+### Please DO

-- Email us directly at: tigredonorte@users.noreply.github.com
+- Email us directly at: <tigredonorte@users.noreply.github.com>
 - Include the word "SECURITY" in the subject line
 - Provide as much information as possible about the vulnerability

-### What to include:
+### What to include

 1. Type of issue (e.g., arbitrary code execution, privilege escalation)
 2. Full paths of source file(s) related to the issue